Dayvvo/Kumba/README.md

+Requirements of starting the project:
+Yarn \
+Node \

 #   INSTRUCTIONS TO START THE PROJECT
   1   Navigate to git bash/cmd and enter the following command: git clone https://github.com/Dayvvo/Kumba.git \
   2. Navigate into the project(cd kumba) and enter the following command: yarn add \